 The Waltham Garden Club is a non-profit organization run by a board of six officers and several committee chairpersons.
 We have over 70 members.

+The Club has regular meetings on the third Tuesday of every month from September to May.
 Club members also join together throughout the year in many community events or civic development programs.

 In November 1941, in order to promote more gardening in the city, a group was formed known as the Waltham Better Gardeners Club.
 The first official meeting was held at the State College Field Station on Beaver Street (later renamed the University of Massachusetts Waltham Field Station).
 Master gardeners, Mrs. Conrad Jensen and Mr. George Dickey helped coordinate these early sessions.
 The first few meetings had presenters focus on topics such as the general care of plants, propagating plants and shrubs from cuttings, and the use of chemicals and fertilizers.

 In 1943, the group changed its name to the Waltham Better Gardens Club.
 The late 1940’s saw the club publishing its first yearbook.
 In 1975-1976, the group’s name was changed to the Waltham Garden Club, as it has been known since.
 A club newsletter, The Grapevine, was started in the 1980’s and continues today.

 Over the years, the club produced flower shows, themed tea parties, victory gardens for the war effort, and a Home Front advice column in the local paper.
 The Club has sponsored many community projects such as reforestation at Prospect Hill Park, civic beautification of Route 128 and other key areas, poster contest for the 100th Anniversary of the Forest Service, and creation of a Green Guide.